edgeandnode/amp/dump/README.md

 cargo run --release -p dump -- -o local/firehose_files 0 1000000
 ```

-This will create one directory per table, with one file for the whole range.
-If you want to split the
+This will create one directory per table.
+Each directory may contain multiple files, named by their
-range into separate files, this is not supported yet.
-But you can invoke repeatedly with
-non-overlapping ranges.
-There is an `--n-jobs` option, if you set `--n-jobs 5` that will both use 5
-concurrent Firehose connections and split the range into five chunks.
+start block, corresponding to table partitions.

+Check the `--help` text for more configuration options.

 ## Config